Updated June 2021

 One of the biggest benefits of doing a gap year is that you will gain a better understanding of the world.
 A gap year gives students an opportunity to learn things that you could never learn inside of the classroom.
 If you’re spending your gap year abroad, you will be introduced to new cultures.
 If you’re staying home, you can still gain a new appreciation for the world around you by volunteering, mentoring, or working.

 Volunteering is a great way to improve yourself, your resume, and it helps out people in your local community.
-There are so many volunteer opportunities available such as helping out at food pantries to youth mentoring.
+There are so many volunteer opportunities available such as helping out at food pantries and youth mentoring.
+One specific gap year opportunity you can apply for is City Year AmeriCorp, depending on where you live or if you want to travel.
 You just have to find which opportunity will best benefit you!

 Gain Work Experience